 It seems like only yesterday the Zika virus was headlining the news.
 Travelers were scared, especially those who were pregnant or considering getting pregnant, and rightfully so.
-Epidemics and pandemics are always a reason for concern, especially for vulnerable populations.
-In 2020, we are faced with yet another outbreak – the Corona Virus Disease 19 (COVID-19).
+Epidemics and pandemics are always a reason for concern when traveling, especially for vulnerable populations.
+In 2020, we are faced with a worldwide pandemic – the Coronavirus Disease 19 (COVID-19).

-Despite the Chinese government’s quick and attentive steps to control the coronavirus, travelers still have a lot of questions regarding their travel protection plans.
-The truth is, cancelling your trip for fear of contracting the virus is not typically a covered reason under the trip cancellation benefit provided by your travel protection plan, not unless you have the cancel for any reason.
+Travelers have a lot of questions regarding their travel protection plans.
+They're afraid to travel, and they want to know if they can cancel and file a travel insurance claim.
+The truth is, cancelling your trip for fear of contracting the virus is not a covered reason under the trip cancellation benefit provided by travel protection, not unless you have cancel for any reason coverage.

 Cancel For Any Reason is exactly what it sounds like – you can cancel your trip for any reason.*

-Those who purchased policies without CFAR were not eligible for coverage.
+Those who purchased plans without CFAR were not eligible for coverage.
 They did not have a covered reason for cancellation.
-They had not contracted Zika virus, they were not sick and unable to travel, they were simple recommended not to travel to those destinations due to fear of the pandemic.
+They had not contracted Zika virus, they were not sick and unable to travel, they were simply recommended not to travel to those destinations due to fear of the pandemic.

-Those who purchased CFAR were able to cancel and receive up to 75% of the non-refundable, prepaid trip costs back.
+Those who purchased CFAR were able to cancel and receive up to 75% of their non-refundable, prepaid trip costs back.

-First and foremost, this benefit is completely separate from Trip Cancellation coverage.
-Cancel For Any Reason is an optional benefit.
-For TravelSafe, you can add the Cancel For Any Reason benefit onto our Classic Plan, which makes it the Classic Plus Plan.
+First and foremost, this optional coverage is separate from Trip Cancellation coverage.
+For TravelSafe, you can add the Cancel for Any Reason benefit onto our Classic Plan, which makes it the Classic Plus Plan.

-For reasons like fear of disease, you would purchase Cancel For Any Reason.
+For reasons like fear of disease, you can purchase Cancel for Any Reason.
 Should there be an outbreak in or around your travel destination, you'd have the option to cancel your trip.
 Had you been relying solely on the Trip Cancellation benefit, you would not be eligible for reimbursement, because fear of contracting pandemics and epidemics is not a covered reason for cancellation.

-In order to purchase CFAR from your travel insurer, you'll have to meet their conditions.
+In order to purchase CFAR, you'll have to meet certain conditions.
 For TravelSafe, we've outlined these conditions below:

 When to Buy CFAR